rohanshad/postop_rv_failure_echo/README.md

 ```

 ### Pretraining Resnet152 on Echonet
 The Echonet dataset was downloaded and optical flow was calculated using the above scripts.
+We pre-trained on kinetics-600 using a similar method.
 You will need to pretrain a greyscale and an optical flow Resnet152:
 ```
 $ source activate tf_gpu
 $ python pretrain_greyscale.py --root=<full path to direc w/ Echonet data> --ckptdir=<fullpath to checkpoint direc> {-r optional flag to for training from scratch}